1994 FIFA World Cup: Disciplinary statistics

+Marketing

+Sponsorship

+The sponsors of the 1994 FIFA World Cup are divided into two categories: FIFA World Cup Sponsors and USA Supporters.

 Symbols

 Mascot

 The official mascot of this World Cup was "Striker, the World Cup Pup", a dog wearing a red, white and blue soccer uniform with a ball.
 Striker was designed by the Warner Bros. animation team.
-A dog was picked as the mascot because dogs are a common pet in the United States.
+A dog was picked as the mascot because dogs are a popular domestic pet in the United States.

 Match ball

 The official match ball was "Questra", manufactured by Adidas.
+Following the convention of the addition of decorations to the established Adidas Tango style since the Azteca and the Etrusco Unico, this one featured space-themed decorations, not only due to its name, but that 1994 marked the 25th anniversary of the Apollo 11 mission in which the first Moon landing took place, which is considered to be one of the most important moments in the history of the host country and the world.